-Take advantage of your proximity to explore three World Heritage sites
+Take advantage of your proximity to explore two World Heritage sites

-Experience the flavors and customs of Vietnam on an eight-day extension to explore the imperial capital of Hue, the ancient town of Hoi An, and spend a night sailing among Halong Bay’s spectacular limestone pinnacles—all UNESCO World Heritage sites.
+Experience the flavors and customs of Vietnam on an eight-day extension to explore the imperial capital of Hue, the ancient town of Hoi An, and spend a night sailing among Lan Ha Bay’s spectacular limestone pinnacles.
 Plus explore the great city of Hanoi.

 Hoi An, a vital trading center with China and Japan between the 16th and 18th centuries, retains its international flavor.
 The great Citadel and Forbidden City of Hue, Vietnam’s former imperial capital, evoke the grandeur of Vietnamese culture in remarkable fashion.
 The city of Hanoi has a lively old quarter, vibrant present-day culture and interesting monuments to Ho Chi Minh.
-And you’ll see the iconic pinnacles of some of Halong Bay’s nearly 2,000 islands—which we’ll explore on an overnight voyage on the Halong Jasmine.
+And you’ll sail Lan Ha Bay, a tranquil part of the famous Halong Bay—which we’ll explore on an overnight voyage on the newly-refurbished Ginger.

 You’ll travel in the company of a veteran Lindblad expedition leader and well-informed local guides, and you’ll learn a great deal about the many things you see.